isomerpages/moe-corporationpri/_departments/Mother Tongue.md

 **3. MTL Fortnight Learning Fest (CL)**
 To create a conducive environment to promote MTL usage and learning outside classrooms, our school organizes Mother Tongue Language Fortnight Learning Fest annually.
-The MTL Fortnight activities provide platforms for students to actively learn MTL and the associated cultures so as to experience MTL as ‘living languages.
+The MTL Fortnight activities provide platforms for students to actively learn MTL and the associated cultures so as to experience MTL as 'living languages'.
 ![](/images/DEPARTMENT_MT_CL_MTL%20Fortnight%20Learning%20Fest%20(CL).png)

 **4.Cultural Appreciation Programme**